a14a19/moviebrowser/README.md

 2. slick used for carousel display
 3. React dom router used for navigation to different page
 4. Mobile responsive design
-5. Used bootstrap at some places
+5. Used bootstrap at nav bar

 Visit - https://moviebrowser-react.vercel.app/